-John 18:36"Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence."
+Matthew 10:16 "Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves."
+John 18:36 "Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence."

-Inasmuch as assault weapons are made for the purpose of carnal warfare and are part of the tactical weapons industry our members shall refrain from the use, ownership, sale and manufacturing of assault-style weapons.
-Likewise members shall be certain that any weapons permit obtained shall not state that it is for self-defense.
+Since assault weapons are made for fighting in the kingdoms of this world our members shall not use, own, sell, or manufacture assault-style weapons.
+Likewise, members shall be certain that any weapons permit obtained shall not state that it is for self-defense.